tldr-pages/tldr/pages/linux/retroarch.md

 `retroarch --features`

-- Set the path to configuration file:
+- Set the path of a configuration file:

 `retroarch --config={{path/to/config_file}}`